diogomonica/new.diogomonica.com/_posts/2015-12-30-deep-into-csp.markdown

 report-uri https://report-uri.io/report/59e303e8e117668e8e166508913a6d1d;
 {% endhighlight%}

-This will be my own, unique URL, that browsers will send JSON reports to, concerning any violations on diogomonica.com.
+This will be my own, unique URL, which browsers will send JSON reports to, concerning any violations on diogomonica.com.
 This is what a violation would look like:

 <img src="/images/deep-into-csp/report.png"/>